The name of this organization shall be the "Computer Science Club of the University of Waterloo".

 - Immediately after the vote is taken, the CRO will announce the results of the election and the winner will be removed from subsequent contests.
 If, due to lack of candidates (because there were no nominations, or candidates withdrew or were eliminated), there is no one elected to an office, then the members at the meeting will decide whether or not to hold extra elections in accordance with the procedure for vacancies.
 If they choose not to, this does not prevent the Executive or a group of members from calling extra elections later in the term in accordance with the usual vacancy provisions.

-- Following the elections, it is the responsibility of the new executive to select a System Administrator.
-The selection of System Administrator must then be ratified by the members at the meeting.
-If a suitable System Administrator is not available, then the executive may delay their selection until one becomes available.
-In this case the selection of System Administrator must be ratified at the next meeting of the Club.
+- Following the elections, it is the responsibility of the new Executive to select a Systems Administrator.
+The selection of Systems Administrator must then be ratified by the members at the meeting.
+If a suitable Systems Administrator is not available, the duties of the Systems Administrator shall be carried out by the Systems Committee, with decisions made by consensus achieved on their mailing list.

 - Any two offices may be held by a single person with the approval of the President (if any), and the explicit approval of the members.